 To keep the scope of our work tractable, we restrict ourselves to understanding simple interactions between basal and surface crevasses.
 In particular, we seek to identify how the spacing and alignment of crevasses on opposite sides of an ice shelf affect calving.
-Note that the study of interacting cracks has a long history, often involving complicated geometries in wich the direction of crack propagation must be determined as part of the solution of the linear elastic fracture mechanics problem (e.g. Segall and Pollard, 1980; Baud and Reuschlé, 1997).
+Note that the study of interacting cracks has a long history, often involving complicated geometries in which the direction of crack propagation must be determined as part of the solution of the linear elastic fracture mechanics problem (e.g. Segall and Pollard, 1980; Baud and Reuschlé, 1997).
 Here we use the fact that two-dimensional ice shelves flow in pure shear at leading order (Morland, 1987) to restrict ourselves to simple crack geometries in which the stress field remains symmetric about each crack and the assumption of vertical crack propagation remains self-consistent with a maximum hoop stress criterion (Zehnder, 2012).
+Importantly, this does not imply that spontaneous symmetry breaking cannot occur in the geometry considered (for instance, if the direction of crack propagation is determined by a maximum energy release criterion, see also Zehnder (2012)); our formulation simply does not consider this possibility;

-The paper is structured as follows: in section 4.3.12, we sketch the model presented by Zarrinderakht et al. (2022) and extend it to accommodate the concurrent growth of multiple cracks.
+The paper is structured as follows: in section 2, we sketch the model presented by Zarrinderakht et al. (2022) and extend it to accommodate the concurrent growth of multiple cracks.
 We show that the simultaneous propagation of two cracks can be cast as a two-dimensional semi-smooth dynamical system in terms of the two crack lengths and a minimal set of dimensionless parameters.
 We adopt the same weakly inertial crack propagation criterion used in Zarrinderakht et al. (2022).
 We assume that the total stress field is composed of an elastic stress induced by the newly introduced cracks, and a viscous pre-stress, and impose contact constraints that prevent opposite crack faces from penetrating into each other.
-In section 3.4.13.1, we describe how crack propagation and the eventual steady state configuration that is attained from given initial conditions can be visualized using a phase plane.
-In section 3.4.23.2, we explore how changes in parameters affect those steady state configurations and ultimately leads to calving.
+In section 3.1, we describe how crack propagation and the eventual steady state configuration that is attained from given initial conditions can be visualized using a phase plane.
+In section 3.2, we explore how changes in parameters affect those steady state configurations and ultimately leads to calving.
 Having focus initially on two aligned cracks in a wide domain, we find that such cracks naturally inhibit each other's growth.
-We therefore explore a periodic configuration with laterally offset cracks in section 3.4.33.3, finding qualitatively different behaviour in which calving due to growth of both crevasses is more prevalent.
-The results obtained from a periodic domain are however sensitive to domain width, and we explore the effect of lateral crack spacing in section 3.43.4.
+We therefore explore a periodic configuration with laterally offset cracks in section 3.3, finding qualitatively different behaviour in which calving due to growth of both crevasses is more prevalent.
+The results obtained from a periodic domain are however sensitive to domain width, and we explore the effect of lateral crack spacing in section 3.4.
 We discuss implications of our results in section 3.5.